casthub/docs/en/modules/filesystem.md

 CastHub will ensure that the correct folder exists for your Module and that the specified files exist before the Module is loaded.

-<alert>Since providing default content for files is not allowed, any `json` files will default to an empty object, allowing the retrieval of the file without error.</alert>
+Since providing default content for files is not allowed, any `json` files will default to an empty object, allowing the retrieval of the file without error.

 ## Locating Files